 Domino’s is dedicated to delivering a difference to the communities in which we are proud to live and serve.
 Our corporate giving is primarily directed to organizations in the southeastern Michigan area, where we were founded and are headquartered, and in the cities our corporate-owned stores are located (Baltimore, Houston, Las Vegas, Miami, Norfolk, Va., Phoenix, and Salt Lake City).

-In 2019, Domino’s donated approximately $550,000 in funds and more than 7,500 pizzas to more than 150 local nonprofit organizations, including Ozone House, Food Gatherers, Growing Hope, and Fair Food Network.
+In 2020, Domino’s donated approximately $540,000 in funds to about 130 local nonprofit organizations, including Ozone House, Food Gatherers, Growing Hope, and Fair Food Network.
 We feel grateful for the opportunity to support many worthy organizations in their unique and important missions.

 Domino’s is proud of its 750+ franchisees across the country who choose to support charitable initiatives in their own backyard by delivering pizzas and offering financial assistance through donations and ‘dough raisers.’
 These independent small business owners know their neighborhoods best – and the organizations most meaningful to their teams and customers.